ibm-cloud-docs/billing-usage/exporting-usage.md

 | Currency Rate      | Currency Exchange Rate with USD as the base |
 | Created Time       | Timestamp at which the CSV report was generated |
 {: class="simple-tab-table"}
-{: caption="Table 17.
-Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
+{: caption="Enterprise usage report CSV contents for entity metadata" caption-side="bottom"}
 {: tab-group="enterprise-account-summary-0-2"}
 {: #entity-metadata-0-2}
 {: tab-title="Entity Metadata"}